m-harikiran/UnRedactor/README.md

     assert type(extracted_features[0][0]) == dict # Verifying if the tuple returned has dictionary of features assert extracted_features == expected # Verifying it the resulted output and expected output are same or not
 ```

+## References

+The references used for this project can be found in [COLLOBARATORS](https://github.com/Harikiran-Madishetti/cs5293sp21-project2/blob/main/COLLABORATORS 'COLLOBARATORS') file